-Candidates should also explain the role of the ICO in relation to PECR, notably with regard to penalties
+Candidates should also explain the role of the ICO in relation to PECR, notably with regard to penalties for breaches of PECR.

 13. APPLICATION OF DATA PROTECTION LEGISLATION IN KEY AREAS OF INDUSTRY.
 (10%)

 13.1 Recognise the data protection implications of the Employment Practices Code.